MariosKokmo/ReinforcementLearning/README.md

 The project consists of three classes (agent, human, environment).
 The rules are simple and well-known, you have to put 3 of your own symbols in a row whether that is a proper row, column, or one of the diagonals.
-The board is a classic 3 by 3, but can be easily modifies to be a larger one.
+The board is a classic 3 by 3, but can be easily modified to be a larger one.
 In that case the game takes longer, but the difficulty remains the same.

 ![TicTacToe](300px-Tic_tac_toe.svg[1].png)
 (example of a tic tac toe board (wikipedia))